trannhukhoinguyen/patriarchal-zen/README.md

 ### GSAP Integration

  For individual koan pages, [GSAP](https://gsap.com/) has been integrated to add engaging animations that execute as soon as the koan page loads.
-You can find and modify the GSAP configuration in the script sections of the koan page file located at `src/pages/speeches/[id].astro` and the insights page at `src/pages/insights/[id].astro`:
+You can find and modify the GSAP configuration in the script sections of the koan page file located at `src/pages/speeches/[id].astro``:

 ```astro
 <script>